-A few weeks later, I chatted with Tyoma’s case manager, Crystalyn.
+A few weeks later, I chatted with Liev’s case manager, Crystalyn.
 She asked me, “What is a boozle?”

 Perplexed, I questioned her until it became clear that “boozle” was his mispronunciation of “bosom.”

 Sporadic outbreaks of boozle hinking peppered the remainder of the school year.
-Tyoma hinked most when he felt ill.
+Liev hinked most when he felt ill.
 I could gauge a fever by hinks per hour.

 Summer vacation detonated the atom bomb of boozle hinks.
 My son became a tiny, diabolical Benny Hill.
 His twitchy, pinchy fingers bedeviled me so much I expected to hear Yackety Sax on a loop in the background.

 The fact that my usual tricks failed shocked me.
 I asked for advice and tried new methods.
 Every intervention failed or only worked for a single day.
 I did not understand what I was missing.

 Eventually, my husband and I concluded that Liev was trapped in a “hinking loop.”
 Anxious about summer changes, Liev became obsessed with hinking.
 Squeezing or poking me relieved an internal pressure.
 Even though he had firm and consistent consequences, with enough anxiety he’d hink until his fingers dropped off.